 Much of what we are told about health, medicines, and nutrition is not based on sound, unbiased science and cannot be trusted.
 Medical school’s curriculum has been influenced by pharma and big food for years, so most doctors don’t know the basics about nutrition or the vital role vitamin/mineral deficiencies play in causing and increasing susceptibility to diseases.

 This is by design, I believe; it is much easier to control the narrative and push profitable vaccines, drugs, and procedures when all you have to do is influence the guidelines and remove doctors’ ability to judge and prescribe what’s best for their patients.

 Compliance with the guidelines is enforced through a “carrot & stick system,” rewarding and spending money on doctors to gain their loyalty while punishing and vilifying those who dissent and deviate from the guidelines.

 I am a chemist by education and worked in pharmaceutical research for several years before moving to other fields.
-I have always been fascinated by diseases and why we get sick and tried to understand through independent research.
+I have always been fascinated by diseases and why we get sick, and I tried to understand them through independent research.

 Disclaimer: I am not a doctor or nutritionist; information shared on this website should not be taken as expert advice, obviously:-)